mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 You can find instructions online, for example for [Code::Blocks IDE](https://www.learncpp.com/cpp-tutorial/a3-using-libraries-with-codeblocks/) or [CodeLite IDE](https://automaticaddison.com/how-to-add-an-external-c-library-to-your-project/).

 ## Kalman filter for 1D motion
+To see the Kalman filter algorithm for localization in Python please see this [repository](https://github.com/mbshbn/Kalman-filter-for-robotics).

 The code is inside the folder called `pedestrian-prediction`.

 The vector state is defined as x = [pos, vel]^T which contains position and velocity of a pedestrian, and the measurement data only contains a position for any given time.
 The following assumptions are made: